Remote & Async Work 45 min

 For Kohler, mutual respect is paramount in creating a culture of self-care.
 “Certainly, trust from leadership in our employees and each other, paying at least market level salaries and appreciating each other is necessary as a foundation,” he said.

-Tip #6: Plan ahead
+Plan ahead

-Marketing manager Douglas Rolim says that being organized about planning his time and his time off has helped him maintain a life-work balance.
+Marketing manager Douglas Rolim says that being organized about planning his time and his time off has helped him maintain a work-life balance.
 “What helped keep a mental balance while working remotely has been a sense of direction,” he said.
 “It becomes easier planning time off-screen and feeling less anxious.”

 How do you onboard remote employees?
-Get more expert tips in our article.
+Get more expert tips in our article

 So what can remote workers do to relax and take care of themselves?
 Below are some suggestions from Remote’s own team members.
-We’d like to give a special shout-out to Peter Maher, Edmund Hillary Fellow and co-founder of InWonder, who was instrumental in building this list of 100 self-care activities for remote workers.
+We’d like to give a special shout-out to Peter Maher, Edmund Hillary Fellow and co-founder of inWonder, who was instrumental in building this list of 100 self-care activities for remote workers.

-100+ Self-care activities for remote workers
+100+ self-care tips for remote workers

 Self-care is whatever you need it to be